-This course revolved mainly around the introduction of Japanese experiences in organizing agricultural coopérative members, formulating plans for farming working operations and out marketing strategy, which are of vital importance to course participants in implementing their own projects with an emphasis on promoting regional development based on long-term plans of agricultural cooperatives, and processing agricultural crops.
+This course revolved mainly introduction around the Japanese experiences in organizing agricultural cooperative members, formulating plans for farming working operations and marketing strategy, which are of vital importance to course participants in implementing their own projects with an emphasis on promoting regional development based on long-term plans of agricultural cooperatives, and processing agricultural crops.

-While in Japan, the course participants visited JA Satsuma and JA So-Kagoshima cooperatives in Kagoshima Prefecture to study cooperative guidance in farming activities.
-They also visited JA Nakano-shi and JA Suwa Midori cooperatives in Nagano Prefecture to study their agricultural development plans, including promoting the cultivation of velvet shanks and highland vegetables. łn Nagano Prefecture there was still lingering snow when they visited there in early April, and they enjoyed a snowball fight and sledging.
+While in Japan, the course participants visited IA Satsuma and IA cooperatives So-Kagoshima Kagoshima Prefecture to study cooperative guidance in farming activities.
+They also visited JA Nakano-shi and JA Suwa Midori cooperatives in Nagano Prefecture to study their agricultural development plans, including promoting the cultivation of velvet shanks and high-Nagano vegetables. land In Prefecture there was still lingering snow when they visited there in early April, and they enjoyed a snowball fight and sledging.
 These happy moments will always remain with them as fond memories.